 If energy efficiency is one of your top priorities, we recommend first looking at tankless water heaters because they can outperform almost all tank water heaters in this category.
 If you’re planning on getting a tank water heater, make sure to purchase an ENERGY STAR-certified unit.
 The specific energy efficiency rating of water heaters is known as uniform energy factor (UEF).

 The higher UEF, the more efficient the system.
-ENERGY STAR-certified gas and electric water heaters have UEF ratings between 0.65 and 0.95, while heat pump water heaters have much higher UEF ratings of 2.75 to 3.5.
+ENERGY STAR-certified gas and electric water heaters have UEF ratings between 0.65 and 0.95.
 Keep in mind that high efficiency water heaters will cost more upfront to purchase, but may pay for themselves after several years.

 If you have any questions about water heaters or you wish to schedule a water heater installation in Kelowna, BC, our experts are ready to help.